aws-samples/aws-iot-elf/README.md

 To validate the AWS IoT ELF is setup correctly, execute `python elf.py create` and `python elf.py clean`.
 You should not see any errors.

 Congratulations!
-The ELF and a minimal development environment is now configured on your machine.
+The ELF and a minimal development environment are now configured on your machine.

 ## Detailed Help
 #### Defaults